matteo14c/CorGAT/Documentation/source/func_annotation.rst

 .. warning::

-Since the number of publicly available genome sequences is constantly increased over times, some of these files are updated on a monthly basis.
-In particular the *hyphy* and *AF* files.
-The corgat.conf file as provided in this repo, is configured to use the most up to date version of these files, each denoted by the *current.csv* suffix.
-Older versions of each file are stored in the *hyphy_data* and *AF* folders respectively.
-Should you need to use an older version of these files for any specific reason, you can simply modify your copy of corgat.conf accordingly.
-Average users however, should not need to modify this file.
+Since the number of publicly available genome sequences is increasing constantly over time, the hyphy and AF files are updated on a regular (monthly) basis.
+The corgat.conf file as provided in this repo is set to use the most up to date version of each file, denoted by suffix current.csv.
+Older versions are stored in the hyphy_data and AF folders respectively.
+Should you need to use an older version of the AF or hyphy annotations for any specific reason, you can simply modify your copy of corgat.conf accordingly.
+Average users however, should not need to edit this file.

 The output consists in a simple table, delineated by <tab> (tabulations) and formatted as follows.
 If/when the docker or Galaxy version of this software are used, the output can be visualized directly in your browser: